easazade/android_long_task/README.md

 **Here comes the YOU MUST KNOW PART :**

-Android Activities and Services do not in the same process. that is the reason why when use closes your app and your app's process gets killed by the system your code in foreground service will still run. because your flutter app code runs in an Activity which has a separate process from your Foreground Service.
-This behavior also means that the code that runs in an Activities and Foreground Services are running in different Environments. because of this the dart process you run in your activity is different from the dart code you run in your service. that is why we have basically to functions that runs dart code one is the **main** function which runs your app. one is **serviceMain** function which runs your dart code in your service.
+Android Activities and Services do not run in the same process. that is the reason why when user closes your app and your app's process gets killed by the system your code in foreground service will still run. because your flutter app code runs in an Activity which has a separate process from your Foreground Service.
+This behavior also means that the code that runs in an Activities and Foreground Services are running in different Environments (Processes). because of this the dart code you run in your activity runs differently from the dart code you run in your service. that is why we have basically 2 functions that runs dart code one is the **main** function which runs your app. the other is **serviceMain** function which runs your dart code in your service.

 ## Getting Started